brimell/rimell-anamorphic/README.md

 * Frame threading enabled
 * Tiled rendering disabled
 * Temporal clip access disabled
-* Identity optimization: if Mix is 0, the effect reports source identity
+* Identity optimisation: if Mix is 0, the effect reports source identity
 * ROI expansion is implemented to account for flare, bloom, blur, depth defocus, and CA sampling footprint
 * CPU render path supports 8-bit, 16-bit, and 32-bit float RGBA
 * On Apple builds, a Metal render path is advertised for 32-bit float RGBA when the host supplies an OFX Metal command queue